kis8ya/elliptics-qa/README.md

 And then you need to provide instances prefix name through `--instance-name` argument for `runner/runtests.py` script.

 ### 5 Run tests
-To run tests tagged as `timeouts` you need to do following commands:
+To run tests tagged as `timeouts` you need to execute following command:

-    elliptics-qa$ cd runner
     elliptics-qa/runner$ ./runtests.py \
     >     --configs-dir=../configs \
     >     --instance-name="my-elli-test" \